 Sealing indoor and outdoor burnt wood is basically the same, with only a few minor differences.
 The process is simple, straightforward, and does not require great skill in woodworking.
 Follow these simple steps to seal your charred wood.

-Sanding down your wood prepares it for treatment.
+Brushing down your wood prepares it for treatment.
 Without this step, the sealant will not be able to penetrate the wood’s outer surface, especially with burnt wood, which has been altered by the Shou Sugi Ban process.
 It will be resistant to any treatment without this first step.
-You don’t need to sand very much or very hard.
-A light sanding of the top will be sufficient to “open” the wood enough for the sealant to permeate through – which is what is needed.
-Be sure to remove any leftover sanding or wood dust before continuing to the next step.
+You don’t need to brush very much or very hard.
+A light brushing of the top will be sufficient to “open” the wood enough for the sealant to permeate through – which is what is needed.
+Be sure to remove any leftover brushing or wood dust before continuing to the next step.

 2. Stain the grain (optional)